-During this module, students will be introduced to doing an internship in India as a foreign student by the academic director.
-Students begin their weekly reflection sessions and journaling as a means to reflect on the internship, define career goals and purpose, and to outline their internship paper.
+During this module, students will be introduced to doing an internship in Italy as a foreign student by the academic director.
+Students begin their weekly reflection sessions and journaling as a means to reflect on the internship experience, consider career goals and purpose, and to outline their internship paper.